craftidev/ExpenseFlow/README.md

 ### Datatype for IDs
 sqlite3 drivers are returning `int64` for ID columns.
 I decided to stick with `int` datatype in go (32 or 64 depending on the machine running.)
 It's very unlikely that I'll ever need `int64`, but I added a validation with `Fatal` if it ever occurs.

+### Logging
+I will use the tag `[info]` for what's not fatal/error.
+I'll try to not crowd the logs with useless logic event.
+But for now any change to the DB is logged.
+And to avoid any security/privacy breach I'll only log IDs for information.

 ## Problems and solutions
 🚧
 ## Design choices